shananas/KH2FormRando/README.md

 KH2 Form Rando

+Read known issues for a few precautions as to not freeze/crash.
+Its pretty stable but there are like two game breaking (Freezing/Crashing) Bugs.

 If Base Sora is replaced by limit form dont change your keyblades outside of pride lands, the GoA, or Space Parinoids it might freeze otherwise.
 There still is some tposing in forms on bosses you normally wouldnt but I only encountered one on Saix when I went into valor which was base Sora.
 That also could be because I use an HD patch